waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_1.md

 #we're describing our high level feature
 feature 'member of public accesses bike' do
   # this is a specific outcome related to the feature
-  scenario 'and it is not broken' do
+  scenario 'docking station releases a bike that is not broken' do
     docking_station = DockingStation.new # initialize a new object, an instance of the DockingStation class bike = docking_station.release_bike  # ask the docking station to release a bike expect(bike).not_to be_broken        # expect that bike to respond to the method 'broken?' with false